Age of Job Completion Minimization with Stable Queues: Results

 where

 \end{prop}

 \begin{remark} Note that $1 - \chi(q,s)$ provides a lower bound on the probability that the machine is free when sampled.
 With this interpretation, the conditions in Proposition~\ref{prop:N_users} ensure that the total arrival rate does not exceed the worst-case effective service rate under any of the stationary randomized policies.
 Conditions of this nature are, in general, known to be necessary and sufficient for rate stability \cite{neely2010stochastic}.
-Here, we further show that they also suffice for strong stability (see Remark~\ref{rem:1}) under the nontrivial dynamics of the considered model, implying positive recurrence of the underlying Markov chain and hence finite expected queue lengths in steady state. \end{remark}
+Here, we further show that they stabilize the queues according to the notion of stability in Definition~\ref{def:2}, under the nontrivial dynamics of the considered model. \end{remark}

 Proposition~\ref{prop:N_users} asks for an exponential number of conditions to hold for the queues to be stable.
 A single, but more restrictive, sufficient condition for stability is given in Corollary~\ref{cor:1}.